 2021.11 — Graduate student Carolyn Kroger presented a virtual poster titled: “Are you a dweller or a bobber?
 Individual differences in tapping to slow rhythms” at the 19th annual Auditory Perception, Cognition, and Action Meeting on November 4th, 2021.

 2021.07 — The Tempo Group presented a virtual poster at ICMPC, which took place from July 28th to July 31st, 2021.
 Dr. VanHandel, Zachary Lookenbill, Gerardo Lopez, and Dr. McAuley’s poster is titled “Rhythmic Complexity and Tempo Anchoring Effects in Tempo Determination.”

 2021.07 — Graduate student Zachary Lookenbill, Dr. VanHandel, and Dr. McAuley presented a virtual poster titled, “Rhythmic Complexity is not Syncopation: An Investigation into Additional Factors of Perceived Complexity” at the International Conference on Music Perception and Cognition Conference (ICMPC), which took place from July 28th to July 31st, 2021.

-2020.10 — Graduate student Toni Smith will be presenting a virtual talk on the role of speech rhythm in the perception of speech in multi-talker contexts at the Auditory Perception, Cognition, and Action Meeting (APCAM) on Nov.
+2020.10 — Graduate student Toni Smith presented a virtual talk on the role of speech rhythm in the perception of speech in multi-talker contexts at the Auditory Perception, Cognition, and Action Meeting (APCAM) on Nov.
 19th.